-The Long Range Forecast for Summer 2015 is good news for Missouri Agriculture.
-Weak El Nino conditions are expected to persist into the fall according to the dynamic Models and statistical models.
-This woud mean there is little transition in the ENSO phase.
-These seasons are typically associated with wetter and cooler summers in our region both for steady state Neutral and El Nino conditions.
-Thus we're bullish here.
-NCEP is not too far off as they project near normal temperatures in our region as well.
-They rarely forecat for precipitation in this region.
-It's convective and very difficult.
+The Long Range Forecast for Winter 2015-2016 is good news for Missourians.
+Strong El Nino conditions are expected to persist into the spring according to the dynamic Models and statistical models.
+This woud mean a classical strong E. Pacific El Nino.
+These seasons are typically associated with drier and warmer winters in our region.
+NCEP is not too far off as they project near normal temperatures and drier conditions in our region as well.
+Their forecast is a "classical' one.
+We are on board for a warmer and drier winter.

 NOTE: These are our forecasts and they are based on the information found in several publications on the Climate Group's website (see Climate Variability section).
 One should not consider that these will be 100% reliable.
 Also, they forecast the AGGREGATE statistical character of the summer (June, July, August) or winter (December, January, February) season.
 This does not mean that warm and cold spells, wet and dry spells will not all occur in one month or season.
 Please use with caution.
 If you have any questions contact me at: